What Is Choline? Brain Boosting Benefits | SANEMD - SANE:MD

 Does the Body Make Choline?

 The body makes a small amount of choline but not enough to meet daily needs.
+While the body produces some choline, most people rely on dietary sources such as eggs, meats, and legumes to meet their requirements.
 Therefore, you must get choline through your diet or dietary supplement to avoid a deficiency.
+A choline deficient diet can lead to health problems, particularly affecting liver and muscle function.
+However, most healthy individuals get enough choline from food without the need for supplements.

 How Does Choline Work?